geomsb/ada-robot/README.md

 # Ada Robot

-Ada robot project is a great oportunity to learn about chatbots, Microsoft Azure cognitive services API, wolframalpha API and how to use the Raspberry Pi.
+Ada robot project is a great opportunity to learn about chatbots, Microsoft Azure cognitive services API, Wolframalpha API and how to use the Raspberry Pi.

 ## Feature Set